OpenKnowledgeMaps/Headstart/doc/server_config.md

   * tidyr
   * forcats

-* phantomjs 2.1+ (http://phantomjs.org/), if you want to use the snapshot feature
+* Node.js 10.17+ with module puppeteer installed, if you want to use the snapshot feature

 ## Configuration